MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-EventLog.md

 Get-EventLog [-ComputerName <String[]>] [-List] [-AsString] [<CommonParameters>]
 ```

+> [!NOTE]
+> `Get-EventLog` is deprecated from Powershell 6.0 and above.
+Though it still works in Windows PowerShell 5.1, the results may not be
+> accurate.
+Its highly recommended not to use `Get-EventLog`, instead you can use 'Get-WinEvent'.

 ## DESCRIPTION

 The `Get-EventLog` cmdlet gets events and event logs from local and remote computers.
 By default,